 Ozone is a greenhouse gas made of three atoms of oxygen.
 Ozone can be helpful or harmful depending on where it is located.
 Stratospheric ozone, found in the upper atmosphere (which begins about 5 miles above Earth's surface), forms a protective layer that helps block ultraviolet (UV) radiation from the sun.
-Too much UV exposure can lead to vision loss and skin cancers, the global community began to phase out substances that deplete the stratospheric ozone layer when a hole appeared in 1980.
+Because too much UV exposure can lead to vision loss and skin cancers, the global community began to phase out substances that deplete the stratospheric ozone layer when a hole appeared in 1980.
 Due to these efforts, the United Nations reports that the layer will likely recover by around 2066.

 Ground-level ozone, on the other hand, is a pollutant and a primary ingredient of smog.
 It forms when volatile organic compounds, or VOCs, and nitrogen oxides participate in chemical reactions in the presence of sunlight.

 VOCs: Carbon-containing compounds that easily evaporate at room temperature and enter the surrounding air.
 Many VOCs are emitted naturally by plants.
 Others come from human-made sources, including products such as paints, pesticides, solvents, and processes such as fuel production and combustion.
 Gas-powered lawn equipment and older-model cars emit particularly high levels of VOCs.
 Until relatively recently, car emissions were the largest source of VOCs in most cities.
 However, the catalytic converter almost completely eliminates these emissions in modern vehicles.